ibm-cloud-docs/sell/software-validate.md

 ## Reviewing your readme file
 {: #sw-validate-readme-review}

-When users install the software, they can view product information by clicking the Readme link.
-The information in the Readme link is generated from the readme file that you uploaded to your source repository.
+When users install the software, they can view product information by clicking the Readme file link.
+This information is generated from the readme file that you uploaded to your source repository.

 1. From the Edit readme tab, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
 2. Preview how the information in the readme file will be displayed to users when they are installing the software.